 In her presentation to our staff and faculty community, Dr. Steiner-Adair mentioned her work at Phillips Academy and John Palfrey’s book Born Digital.
 Colleagues immediately looked over at me since I had given them copies of Palfrey’s books or they had read some of the information I shared with my school community from LLDA.
 I was not expecting Dr. Steiner-Adair to mention Phillips Academy or John Palfrey, but I immediately felt “in the know” and like I had done my research thanks to LLDA.
 Knowing that I have worked with experts in this area makes me a viable resource for my school community not only as a librarian that recommends books but also as someone who is prepared to help students navigate the digital world.
 For example, I am currently working with our Director of Educational Technology to create a presentation about cyberbullying and how teens use social media.
 While this was not an expected impact of the LLDA program, I am finding my experience at Harvard is proving valuable in ways that I never could have imaged when I decided to attend.

 If you are able to partner with your school and attend LLDA, I highly recommend the program.
 Due to my experience in the program I am a more confident librarian in the digital age and am able to serve as a resource for my school in impactful ways.
 If you have any questions about LLDA please do not hesitate to contact me.
-Thank you for your time, and Happy Halloween from Ms. Back and her fifth grade advisory, all of whom are dressed as crayons today 😉
+Thank you for your time, and Happy Halloween from myself and my fifth grade advisory, all of whom are dressed as crayons today 😉